affiliate disclosure

 This is because your website’s availability and performance will greatly affect how people use it.

-If people can’t get through your web pages quickly or it takes ages to load, you might lose money and an audience.
+If people can’t get through your web pages quickly, or if they take ages to load, you might lose money and an audience.

 So, choose your web host wisely.